monirbounadi/minimal-mistakes/_pages/index.md

 ## About Me

 Hello.
 I'm a PhD Student in Economics at [Stockholm University](https://www.su.se/english/).
-My research interests are Development Economics, Econometrics, Economic History, and Political Economics.
+My research interests are Development Economics, Econometrics, and Political Economics.

 I received my MSc in Econometrics from Stockholm University in 2018 and degrees in mathematics and philosophy before that.